stroucki/venti-streamchunk/README.md

 streamchunkread /tmp/scores|cat
 ```

+Of course `cat` can be any producer or consumer of data.

 If you want to override the contents of a venti environment variable,
 you can provide one as an argument like `streamchunkwrite -h
 'tcp!localhost!17034' /tmp/scores`.